exercism/automated-tests/docs/interface.md

 #### Messages

 The per-test `message` key can be used to display human-readable error messages.
 Presume that whatever is written here will be displayed to the student.
 If there is no error message, either set the value to `null` or omit the key entirely.
+The `message` value is not limited in length.

 #### Output